Bylaws

 An Associate Member shall have the right to vote and shall be ineligible to hold office.

-An Inactive Member shall not have the right to vote and shall be ineligible to hold office.
+An Emeritus Member shall have the right to vote and shall be ineligible to hold office.

-An International Member shall have the right to vote and shall be ineligible to hold office.
+An International Member shall have the right to vote and shall be eligible to hold office.

 An individual of outstanding caliber, who has made a major contribution in the fields of pediatric ophthalmology and/or strabismus, may be elected to Honorary Membership by the Board of Directors.

-An Honorary Member shall not have the right to vote and shall be ineligible to hold office.
+An Honorary Member shall have the right to vote and shall be ineligible to hold office.

 An orthoptist who has been certified by either the American Orthoptic Council or the Canadian Orthoptic Council, or an orthoptist whose country has full membership status in the International Orthoptic Association shall be eligible to apply to become an Orthoptist Member.